GabMartino/TransformerForDummies/README.md

 ### 2. CrossEntropyLoss can ignore the padding

-When we compute the loss we don't need to match the paddings are just blank spaces, we need to compute it only for the meaningful tokens.
+When we compute the loss we don't need to match the paddings, since are just blank spaces.
+We need to compute it only for the meaningful tokens.
 Fortunately, the *nn.CrossEntropyLoss(...)* class has the *ignore_index* parameter that you can easily set.